 Dr Kruakae Pothong is a Researcher at 5Rights and visiting research fellow in the Department of Media and Communications at London School of Economics and Political Science.
 Her research spans the areas of human-computer interaction, digital ethics, data protection, Internet and other related policies.
 She specialises in designing social-technical research, using deliberative methods to elicit human values and expectations of technological advances, such as the Internet of Things (IoT) and distributed ledgers.

 Manpreet Singh is a Researcher at 5Rights.
-Previously, Manpreet worked on the Verification of Children Online (VoCo) project as a proposition report writer with FTI Consulting.
+Previously, Manpreet worked on the Verification of Children Online (VoCo) project and volunteered with Standing Together Against Domestic Abuse.
 She holds a Masters degree in Legal and Political Theory from University College London.

 Natasha Jetha is a Project Co-ordinator at 5Rights.
 She has an extensive policy background and has successfully led on many projects and campaigns at Leonard Cheshire and Independent Age.
 In the past, Natasha has worked for the NSPCC and was a volunteer counsellor for Childline.